jfeldbrugge/Nbody2D.jl/docs/src/theory.md

 \end{align*}
 ```

 In these equations, the time dependence enters through the evolution of the scale factor.
-When the scale factor $a$ is a monotonically increasing function, it is natural to parametrize time in terms of the scale factor and express the equations of motion as
+When the scale factor $a$ is a monotonically increasing function, it is natural to parametrise time in terms of the scale factor and express the equations of motion as

 ```math
 \begin{align*}